fogzii/lab05_deploy/README.md

     ```shell
     $ ssh-copy-id USERNAME@SSH_HOST
     ```
-    For example, using the credentials in this guide (you should modify as appropriate):
+    For example, using the credentials in this guide (you should modify them as appropriate):
     ```shell
     $ ssh-copy-id anythingyouwant@ssh-anythingyouwant.alwaysdata.net
     ```